JohanOhlin/divingintoazure/_posts/2018-08-01-custom-themes-in-office-ui-fabric-for-react.markdown

 }
 {% endhighlight %}

 There are many ways to structure your embedded CSS styles.
-By creating a separate <code class="code">createStyles()</code> function you can easily separate it into its own style file, if you prefer such structure.
+By creating a separate `createStyles()` function you can easily separate it into its own style file, if you prefer such structure.